 What He Does

-For the past 40 years Al has been associated with Community Living and Support Services (CLASS), formerly UCP of Pittsburgh, where he currently serves as Chief Executive Officer.
+For the past 40 years Al was associated with Community Living and Support Services (CLASS), formerly UCP of Pittsburgh, where he served as Chief Executive Officer.
 He holds faculty appointments with the University of Pittsburgh’s School of Health and Rehabilitation Sciences and School of Social Work.

 Al serves as a consultant, collaborator and lectures extensively around the country often on material from his books.